 When you first begin to eat after surgery, we'll give you clear liquids.
-If that goes well, You'll be moved to more solid foods until you're eating normally.
+If that goes well, we'll five you more solid foods until you're eating normally.
 Your body will need extra calories while you heal.
 It's important that you eat.
 The dietitian will meet with you after your transplant to talk with you about your diet.